rianatbuhari/rianatbuhari/README.md

 - 👋 Hi, I’m @rianatbuhari
 - 👀 I’m interested in data science and machine learning
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on projects to develoy skill.
-Open to internships and bootcamp
+- 💞️ I’m looking to collaborate on projects to develop my skills.
+I'm open to internships and bootcamps
 - 📫 How to reach me: buharirianat@gmail.com, twitter - @rianatbuhari

 <!---